mulsense/xnew/website/docs/manual/xnew.context.md

 ---

 # xnew.context
-`xnew.context` is for context property when you want to get properties on higher xnode.
+`xnew.context` is for context property when you want to get properties on higher unit.

 ```js
 // set